We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

 Goal: Bring skilled managers together to develop an array of innovative business concepts.

-Context: Often this type of brainstorm day fits into a larger innovation process.
+Context: Often this type of brainstorming day fits into a larger innovation process.
 The products of this session can be transferred to the next stage of this program.

 INNOVATION day agenda